cattermelon1234/PennLabsBackendChallenge/README.md

    * tag_id: Foreign Key linking a Club to the tags assigned to it

 ## Testing

+### GET REQUESTS

+You could use POSTMAN (see instructions under POST REQUESTS for how to set up POSTMAN), or simply run the api route in your local browser.

 ### POST REQUESTS
 #### OPTION 1: Using Curl to create POST requests